WidyaPuspitaloka/Neighborhood_Map/README.md

 Knockout JavaScript library

 ### Third Party API
-Wikipedia : To show description of the museums
+- Wikipedia : To show description of the museums
-Flick : To show image of the museums
+- Flickr : To show image of the museums

 ### How to run the application